mickfuzz/phd4/_posts/thesis_chapters/2023-9-1-Introduction.md

 - STEM pipeline in more general terms
 - for empowerment of individual and health of society

+### The context of retro gaming

+This study concerns the creation of games and for reasons that will be explored uses a design tool set that suits the creation of retro-games from the era of early arcade games from the 1970s and early 1980s and early generation of home consoles atari, nes and megadrive.

+Significant contextual factors include (and supporting literature references):

+- Retro games have a particular aesthetic driven by graphical limitations
+- Simplified game mechanics
+- For older participants, the effect of nostalgia is significant.

+These factors have been used by educators and community builders to faciliate x and y?

 ### Skills & STEM pipeline agenda

 - Motivation of activity? [pick up from Intro - move entirely to intro ]